-The MYP Record of Achievement (ROA)
+The MYP Course Results (CR)

 This shows the student's final subject grades awarded for performance in each of the subjects that were registered with the IB.
-Most students follow the full MYP programme and, in this case, they will have the grades for eight subjects and the Personal Project listed on their Record of Achievement.
+As all grade 10 students are registered for the Personal Project, this grade will be listed on their Course Results as well.

-The Record of Achievement also indicates that Community and Service requirements have been satisfied.
-The school is obliged to notify IBIS of all students registered, whether or not the student has fulfilled the ROA.
+The Course Results also indicates that Service and Action requirements have been satisfied.
+The school is obliged to notify IBIS of all students registered, whether or not the student has fulfilled the CR.

-MIRAS International School, Almaty The MYP Certificate
+The MYP Certificate